-In practice, except far inside the sea ice cover, there are also short wave components in the wave spectrum $E(\mathbf{k})$ .
+In practice, except far inside the sea ice cover, there are also short wave components in the wave spectrum $E(\mathbf{k})$.
 From a SAR processing point of view, these short waves are equivalent to Gaussian random vertical oscillations of $\langle v^2 \rangle$ leading to random displacements in the SAR image that are larger than their wavelengths and that do not produce any pattern.
 These short waves also reduce the contrast of longer components.
-Hasselmann and Hasselmann (1991) gave a theoretical derivation of the impact of random waves on a SAR image spectrum $E_S(\mathbf{k})$ , their eq.
+Hasselmann and Hasselmann (1991) gave a theoretical derivation of the impact of random waves on a SAR image spectrum $E_S(\mathbf{k})$, their eq.
 (55), with a simplified derivation by Krogstad (1992).
-In practice the short wave effect is a reduction in the image spectrum by an exponential factor, in which $E_l(\mathbf{k})$ is a linearized spectrum, based on a modulation transfer function $M_S$ that includes a linearized velocity bunching term, a hydrodynamic term due to the short scattering waves modified by longer waves, and a tilt term due to the change in local slope along long waves (Hasselmann et al., 1985a; Hasselmann and Hasselmann, 1991).
+In practice the short wave effect is a reduction in the image spectrum by an exponential factor, in which $E_l(\mathbf{k})$ is a linearized spectrum, based on a modulation transfer function M_S that includes a linearized velocity bunching term, a hydrodynamic term due to the short scattering waves modified by longer waves, and a tilt term due to the change in local slope along long waves (Hasselmann et al., 1985a; Hasselmann and Hasselmann, 1991).
 All terms depend on the incidence angle, and these last two terms depend on the polarization of radar waves, horizontal or vertical, and on wind speed and wave age.
+The image is completely blurred at the scale of the random displacements and the resolution of 1 or 5 m is useless.